top of page

 Erosion Control Blankets Installation: A Step-By-Step Guide

 Now that you’ve selected the best blanket for your project’s success, it’s time to plan for installation.
 When properly installed, Erosion Control Blankets will last longer in the field and provide reliable performance that can satisfy common erosion control compliance requirements.
+Follow the below steps so you are not installing like Timmy above.

 Step 1: Prepare the installation area by removing any debris.
 Rake the soil to provide a smooth surface.
 If the project will incorporate vegetation growth, seed and fertilize the soil.